 (a) The Uniform Law on International Sales, the United Nations Convention on Contracts for the International Sale of Goods and the international rules for the interpretation of trade terms prepared by the International Chamber of Commerce (INCOTERMS) shall be excluded.
-The construction, validity and performance of all Contracts shall be governed by the laws of the Commonwealth of Pennsylvania and, without prejudice to the right of the Seller to take action against the Buyer in any other court of competent jurisdiction, any claim or dispute arising from the Contracts shall be subject to the exclusive jurisdiction of and be determined by the courts of the County of Allegheny, Commonwealth of Pennsylvania.
-The taking of proceedings in any one or more jurisdiction shall not preclude the Seller from taking proceedings in any other jurisdiction, whether concurrently or not, to the extent permitted by the law of such other jurisdiction.
+The construction, validity and performance of all Contracts shall be governed by the laws of the Commonwealth of Pennsylvania and, without prejudice to the right of the Seller to take action against the Buyer in any other court of competent jurisdiction, any claim or dispute arising from the Contracts shall be subject to the exclusive jurisdiction of and be determined by Dubai International Arbitration Center The taking of proceedings in any one or more jurisdiction shall not preclude the Seller from taking proceedings in any other jurisdiction, whether concurrently or not, to the extent permitted by the law of such other jurisdiction.

 (b) The complete or partial invalidity or unenforceability of any provision in a Contract shall in no way affect the validity or enforceability of the remaining provisions in a Contract.
 Any such provision shall be deemed to be modified to the minimum extent necessary to make it valid or enforceable.
 If such modification is not possible, the relevant provision shall be deemed severed subject to such consequential modification as may be necessary for the purpose of such severance.